Georgia lawmakers kill proposed tax break in dig at Delta over NRA fight

 Georgia Republicans had criticized the airline’s move to cut its ties to the NRA.
 They were led by Lieutenant Governor Casey Cagle, president of the state senate, who vowed to kill any tax legislation that benefited Delta.
 The bill that passed the Georgia House of Representatives and Senate on Thursday had previously included tax exemption language that had been projected to save Delta some $40 million a year in jet fuel tax.

-Georgia Governor Nathan Deal had on Wednesday criticized the decision to exclude the exemption as “the type of antics that tend to plague election years,” but said he would still sign the bill after it passed.
+Georgia Governor Nathan Deal had on Wednesday criticized the decision to exclude the exemption as“the type of antics that tend to plague election years,” but said he would still sign the bill after it passed.

 Cagle is running to succeed Deal in the 2018 Georgia gubernatorial race.
-Deal said he remained committed to eliminating Georgia’s sales tax on jet fuel, “which is non-negotiable.”
+Deal said he remained committed to eliminating Georgia’s sales tax on jet fuel,“which is non-negotiable.”

 Reporting by Alana Wise; Editing by Daniel Wallis